liang890626/Learning-C-/README.md

 Record my project exercises in the process of learning C++

-#First practice--calculate area of the rectangle
+#Practice1--calculate area of the rectangle

 Create a program that takes in user input for the length and width of a rectangle, and then calculates and displays the area and perimeter of the rectangle.
 Here are the steps to implement this program: